cosmoskaluga/cosmoskaluga/README.md

 ## Hi there 👋

+I'm a bioinformatician at Skoltech, specializing in the analysis of multi-omics data.
+My research focuses on sirtuin biology and aging

+Learn more about my work and publications on my [personal website](https://cosmoskaluga.github.io/).

 <!--
 **cosmoskaluga/cosmoskaluga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.